Skip to Main Content

 How it works: Similar to the Pfizer vaccine, this is an mRNA vaccine that sends host cells in the body instructions for making a spike protein that will train the immune system to recognize it.
 The immune system will then attack the spike protein the next time it sees one (attached to the actual SARS CoV-2 virus).

-How well it works: Moderna’s initial Phase 3 clinical data in December 2020 was similar to Pfizer-BioNTech’s—at that point, both vaccines showed about 95% efficacy for prevention of COVID-19.
-Later data on real-world effectiveness for adults showed that the protection from the mRNA two-dose primary series wanes over time, but booster doses bring the immune system back to robust levels.
+Moderna’s initial Phase 3 clinical data in December 2020 was similar to Pfizer-BioNTech’s—both vaccines showed about 95% efficacy for prevention of COVID.
+Later data on real-world effectiveness for adults showed that the protection from the mRNA two-dose primary series wanes over time, but booster doses brought the immune system back to robust levels.

 Novavax

 Who can get it: People 12 and older.
+The CDC is expected to update its COVID vaccine page soon with information for specific groups.

 How it works: Unlike the mRNA and vector vaccines, this is a protein adjuvant (an adjuvant is an ingredient used to strengthen the immune response).
 While other vaccines trick the body’s cells into creating parts of the virus that can trigger the immune system, the Novavax vaccine takes a different approach.
-It contains the spike protein of the coronavirus itself, but formulated as a nanoparticle, which cannot cause disease.
+It contains the spike protein of the coronavirus itself but formulated as a nanoparticle, which cannot cause disease.
 When the vaccine is injected, this stimulates the immune system to produce antibodies and T-cell immune responses.